hyphanet/plugin-WebOfTrust/STYLE.md

   enough time has elapsed that a test to see if the workaround can be removed is worth the effort.

 ## Git

+- **Git history is considered as part of the documentation of the codebase and therefore shall *NOT* be squashed / modified / deleted / tampered with!**

+  Searching the history has aided fixing many bugs, it is unwise to tamper with it in any way!

+  This especially means that you should **not** squash commits before merging a branch!

+  To make the history more readable instead of squashing you should create sub-branches of your feature branch and merge them into the feature branch one after another.
+  Use `git merge --no-ff SUB_BRANCH` to ensure a merge commit is always created and use the merge commit message to summarize the sub-branch.
+  Then the merge commits serve as a replacement for what would otherwise be squashed commits.

+  For further details on Git usage see the [Git](#git) section below.
+  (This part here is a separate section to stress its importance.)

 - All commits should be gpg-signed.
   Use `git config --global commit.gpgsign true` to enable this for all repositories, remove the